25 Types Of Famous Turkish Kebabs You Have To Try

 Are Turkish kebabs spicy?

 Not all Turkish kebabs are spicy.
-While some varieties, like Adana kebab, can be quite spicy due to the addition of red pepper flakes or chili powder in the marinade, others have milder flavors.
+While some varieties, like Adana kebab, can be pretty spicy due to the addition of red pepper flakes or chili powder in the marinade, others have milder flavors.

 Just mention to the server whether you want it spicy or not when you’re ordering.